AlticeLabsProjects/nginx-log-zmq/README.md

 This is a nginx logger module integrated with [ZeroMQ](http://zermq.org) library.

-`nginx-log-zmq` provides a very efficient way to log data for one or more subscribers.
-It's possible to send information for different endpoints/subscribers at the same time without lose any advantage of ZeroMQ protocol.
-This can be useful for data consuming and processing.
+`nginx-log-zmq` provides a very efficient way to log data for one or more PUB/SUB subscribers, over one or more different endpoints.
+This can be useful for data gathering and processing.

-The format of the messages can be the same as the tradicional log format which gives a interesting way to `tail` data via network or you can explore other text formats like JSON.
-As in the tradicional log, it's possible to use nginx variables which are updated each request.
+The message format can be the same as the tradicional log format which gives a interesting way to `tail` data via the network or exploring other text formats like JSON.
+As with the traditional log, it's possible to use nginx variables updated each request.

 All messages are sent asynchronously and do not block the normal behaviour of the nginx server.
-As excepted, the connection to the the subscribers are resilient to network fails.
+As expected, the connections are resilient to network failures.

 Synopsis
 ========